Rick's Free Auto Repair Advice

 Car AC blows cold then blows warm

-A low system charge can cause the evaporator coil to so cold that it freezes the condensation on the evaporator fins.
+A low refrigerant charge can cause the evaporator coil to blow cold air for a while and then get so cold that it freezes the condensation on the evaporator fins.
 The ice builds up until it blocks airflow.
-Then the AC system shuts off the compressor and you get warm humid air.
+Then the AC system shuts off the compressor, and you get warm, humid air.
+Once the ice melts and the evaporator warms up, the compressor starts up again, and the cycle repeats.

 AC blows warm